HalaCyber/secure-mini-web-infrastructure-lab/docs/WHAT-I-LEARNED.md

 A client connects to `IP:Port`, and the web server responds using HTTP.

+---

 ## Lesson 2 — Git, GitHub, and the Local Repository

 ### What I Thought

 I thought that connecting Ubuntu to my GitHub repository would make my changes automatically appear on GitHub.

 ### What I Discovered

 I learned how to clone a GitHub repository into my Ubuntu VM and create a local working copy connected to the remote repository.

 Before this project, I did not know how to do this or how the local repository was connected to GitHub.

 ### What I Learned

 Git tracks changes in the local repository, while GitHub hosts the remote repository.
 Changes made locally do not automatically appear on GitHub.
 They need to be staged, committed, and pushed.

 I also learned how to verify that a local repository is connected to the correct GitHub remote using `git status` and `git remote -v`.

 ### Why It Matters

 This gives me a practical workflow for developing, tracking, and documenting a technical project while keeping a history of my changes.

 ### Connection to Pre Security

 This supports practical project organization, documentation, and controlled development of application code, configuration, scripts, and security testing.

 ### Practical Evidence

-I installed Git, cloned my GitHub repository into Ubuntu, checked the repository status and remote connection, created my first commit, handled a local/remote difference using `git pull --rebase`, and successfully pushed the commit to GitHub.
+I installed Git, cloned my GitHub repository into Ubuntu, checked the repository status and remote connection, created my first commit, integrated a local/remote difference using `git pull --rebase`, and successfully pushed the commit to GitHub.

 ### New Practical Skill

-Before this project, I did not know how to clone a GitHub repository into Ubuntu, check its status and remote connection, create a commit, resolve a local/remote difference using rebase, or push local changes to GitHub.
+Before this project, I did not know how to clone a GitHub repository into Ubuntu, check its status and remote connection, create a commit, integrate a local/remote difference using rebase, or push local changes to GitHub.
 I can now perform this workflow myself.

 ### Key Takeaway

-**I learned how to create a local working copy of a GitHub repository using Git and how to verify the connection between the local repository and the remote repository.**
+I learned how to create a local working copy of a GitHub repository using Git, track local changes, create commits, handle differences between the local and remote repositories, and push my commits to GitHub.

+---

 # Day 1 — Learning Summary

 ## Main Concepts Learned

 - IP address and subnet
 - Ports and services
 - Client/server communication